Qualitative probe of interacting dark energy with redshift-space distortions: The Dark Universe

 where $\bar{Q}^{(2)}_x \,{=}\, \xi{\cal H}\bar{\rho}_x/a \,{=}\, {-}\bar{Q}^{(2)}_m$ is the background term, with the second equality being prescribed by \eqref{QxQm} and, $\xi$ is the interaction strength (a constant).

 It should be pointed out that $Q^{(2)}_x$ has never previously been investigated for redshift space distortions.
-However, there is a popular approximation of $Q^{(2)}_x$ in the literature (see e.g.~\cite{Kumar:2019wfs, Lucca:2021dxo, DiValentino:2019jae, Yang:2014gza, Li:2018ydj, DiValentino:2019ffd, Halder:2021jiv, Kumar:2021eev, Wang:2021kxc, Nunes:2022bhn}), given by $\hat{Q}_x \,{\equiv}\, a^{-1} \xi{\cal H} \rho_x \,{=}\, \bar{Q}^{(2)}_x \left(1 +\delta_x\right)$, where $\bar{Q}^{(2)}_x$ is as given by~\eqref{Mod2:Q} and, $\delta_x$ given by~\eqref{Mod1:Q}.
+However, there is a popular approximation of $Q^{(2)}_x$ in the literature (see e.g.~Refs.~\refcite{Kumar:2019wfs}--\refcite{Lucca:2021dxo},~\refcite{Li:2018ydj}--\refcite{Nunes:2022bhn}), given by $\hat{Q}_x \,{\equiv}\, a^{-1} \xi{\cal H} \rho_x \,{=}\, \bar{Q}^{(2)}_x \left(1 +\delta_x\right)$, where $\bar{Q}^{(2)}_x$ is as given by~\eqref{Mod2:Q} and, $\delta_x$ given by~\eqref{Mod1:Q}.
 We notice that, in the background, $\hat{Q}_x$ is identical to $Q^{(2)}_x$; hence, will give the same background cosmology.
 The main difference of the two IDE models is in the perturbations, which should lead to divergent evolution in the perturbations.
 The $Q^{(2)}_x$ model is driven by the total (background and perturbations) expansion rate, $\frac{1}{3}\nabla_\mu u^\mu$, whereas $\hat{Q}_x$ is limited to the background (Hubble) expansion rate, ${\cal H}$.
 Consequently, $Q^{(2)}_x$ and $\hat{Q}_x$ will give different large-scale cosmology; with the two IDEs giving different imprints in large scale structure.
 (A comparison of $\hat{Q}_x$ and $Q^{(2)}_x$ is left for future work.)